 Improved social and personal skills; improved levels of concentration; heightened self awareness and self esteem; independence and logical thought; a development of fine motor skills and hand/eye co-ordination; a sense of order and tidiness.

 Learning via the five senses is at its optimum in the young child and our sensorial equipment provides ideal mediums for confirming and developing the impressions given by the senses.
 Concepts of colour, taste, sound, touch and smell are all explored in ways to stimulate children’s natural curiosity and enhance their senses.

 Early skills in numbers and arithmetic are most effectively nurtured by a tactile approach in a positive concrete way.
 Children relish working with the beautifully crafted materials and in doing so gain a real concept of and enthusiasm for the world of numbers.

-Many activities are designed to impart an understanding of the world around us and encompass science, geography, history and differing cultures to name but a few.
+Many activities are designed to impart an understanding of the world around us and encompass science, geography, history and differing cultures, festivals and traditions.

-In addition to the foregoing we incorporate a wealth of creative arts and crafts activities, singing, music and movement, stories and rhymes, nature study, simple French, physical development andfree play indoors and utdoors and also include Brio, Duplo, puzzles, sand and water and regularly changing projects.
+In addition we incorporate a wealth of creative arts and crafts activities, singing, music and movement, stories and rhymes, nature study, simple French, physical development and free play indoors and outside.
+Our extensive range of resources including Brio, Duplo, puzzles, sand and water trays etc encourages a wide range of play and learning activities together with regularly changing projects.